 A Statute of Limitations is a law which sets forth the maximum time period for which a person or business can wait before filing a lawsuit against the responsible party, depending on the type of case or claim.
-The time periods vary by state.
+In other words, if you want to sue someone, you need to do it in a timely fashion.
+The time periods vary by state and by the type of claim.
 Federal statutes set the limitations for suits filed in federal courts.
 State laws set the time limitations for suits filed in state courts.
 If the lawsuit or claim is not filed before the statutory deadline, the right to sue or make a claim is forever dead (barred).
+This DOES NOT mean that a creditor cannot sue you, or, that the court automatically knows that the lawsuit is not timely.
+The Statute of Limitations is what is called an “affirmative defense”, meaning, you have to raise it in the proper pleading during the litigation.

 In Pennsylvania, the most common Statutes of Limitation are the two year statute (for personal injury and property damage type claims) and the four year statute (for claims based upon any type of contract (this would include Credit Card collection cases)).